-The public sector equality duty consists of a general equality duty and specific duties which are imposed by secondary legislation.
+The public sector equality duty consists of a general equality duty and specific duties.

-Having due regard means consciously thinking about the three aims of the general duty as part of the process of decision‑making.
-This means that consideration of equality issues must influence the decisions reached by public bodies – in how they act as employers; how they develop, evaluate and review policy; how they design, deliver and evaluate services, and how they commission and procure from others.
+This means that consideration of equality issues must influence the decisions reached by public bodies – in how they act as employers; how they develop, evaluate and review policy; how they design, deliver and evaluate services, and how they commission and procure services from others.

 Having due regard to the need to advance equality of opportunity involves considering the need to: